cgreenhalgh/baardskeerder/README.rst

 This fork is intended for a variant of Baardskeerder to run on Mirage_.
-The persistent back-end is intended to be a Mirage OS.Devices.blkif and an API facade is intended to provide a mutable key-value API analogous to OS.Devices.kv_ro.
+The persistent back-end is intended to be a Mirage OS.Devices.blkif.

 Status is implemented basic store over blkif in src/blkif.ml and ported flog0 log implementation to work with it.
-There is no cacheing and the store API has been narrowed to remove next, append and with_fd.
-Flog is currently disabled awaiting porting.
+There is a page cache which is mainly LRU plus a couple of optimisations (first and last page).
+The store API has been narrowed to remove next, append and with_fd.
+Performance currently seems to be about 4-10 times slower using the Blkif store with a unix-simple-blkdev over a file than using the direct Lwt store.

+Platform-independent code is now in the mirage-baardskeerder package while Mirage-specific code (including the Blkif store) is in the .mirage sub- package and Unix-specific code (including the Flog logger and Sync and Lwt stores) are in the .unix sub-package.
+It should be possible to make a platform-independent (or mirage-specific) variant of the Flog logger but I haven't yet done do.

 Baardskeerder is a so-called Copy-on-Write B-tree_ (aka Append-only B-tree), a fully-persistent datastructure which can be implemented using nothing but